 Bear in mind that canine food allergies tend to be difficult to diagnose and may take a bit of time, so be patient and let your vet rule out everything else before he puts your pup on an elimination diet.
 This is done in an attempt to determine if there are specific foods your dog is allergic to.
-In many cases, cutting out certain treats, table scraps, and other nasty snacks like the cat box, road kill, and the trash can be enough to cut down on the smelly farts.
+In many cases, cutting out certain treats, table scraps, and other nasty snacks like the cat box, road kill, and the trash can be enough to cut down on the gassy problem.

 Treating Your Dog's Stinky Gas

 Treating your dog's flatulence is largely based on what is causing it.
 If the cause is a change in diet or the addition of foods or treats they are not used to, you can return your pooch to the previous diet and cut out the treats.
 In most cases, doing this will allow the digestive system to recover and eliminate the gas.
 If you can't return your four-legger to their previous diet, you may just have to wait it out and allow their digestive system time to get used to the new food.

 If there is an underlying medical condition causing the flatulence, your vet will recommend the appropriate treatments which should help alleviate the problem.
 Not only will this help everyone in the house enjoy breathing fresher smelling air, it will help eliminate your dog's digestive discomfort and accompanying gas.

 While most of the causes of your dog's farts can be cured with a change in diet or eating habits, there are also a number of medications your vet can prescribe that may help.
 If your dog has really bad gas, the best thing you can do is take them in to see the vet to make sure there are no underlying medical conditions.